Migrate the Azure Information Protection (AIP) add-in to built-in labeling for Office apps

 For more information about these capabilities that extend labeling beyond Office apps, see the Azure Information Protection unified labeling client administrator guide from the AIP documentation.

 Independently from labeling, you can continue to use the AIPService PowerShell module for tenant-level management of the encryption service.
 For example, configure super user access when you need to remove encryption for data recovery, track and revoke documents that have been opened by the AIP client, and configure the use license validity period for offline access.
 For more information, see Administering protection from Azure Information Protection by using PowerShell.

-Decide whether to use built-in labeling for Office apps or the AIP add-in
+Benefits of using built-in labeling for Office apps vs. the AIP add-in

-Now that the AIP client is in maintenance mode, we don't recommend you use the AIP add-in for Office apps for the following reasons:
+The AIP add-in component from the AIP client is in maintenance mode and will be retired April 2024.
+Even before the retirement date, we don't recommend you use this add-in for Office apps for the following reasons:

 - No new labeling features will be supported.